AlexandraPetis/Proiect-testare-manuala/README.md

 ### 3.2 Test conditions

 -  we will use test environment
-- testing using new accounts and older account is necessary
+- testing using new accounts
 - The following test conditions could be found here: [Test conditions]( https://github.com/AlexandraPetis/Proiect-testare-manuala/blob/main/Sedinta%201_Introducere%20in%20programare.pdf )

 ### 3.4 Daily/Weekly/Bi-weekly test summary report